 Final Thoughts

-Spanish verbs don’t have to be intimidating.
+Spanish verbs don’t have to be intimidating or overwhelming.
 By focusing on high-impact, practical verbs, and practicing them in context, you can become conversational faster and with more confidence.